I have a hard time finding an exercise routine I actually enjoy.

 But if there’s anything that makes you aware of your age and physical limitations, it’s trying to keep pace with a 20-something and a hard-body instructor screaming at you like a drill sergeant.
 Fortunately, my knees began to swell up, so I had a legitimate excuse for ending the insanity.

-One of my favorite health and fitness books is Younger Next Year for Women: Live Strong, Fit, and Sexy – Until You’re 80 and Beyond.
-(There’s also a copy for men called Younger Next Year: Live Strong, Fit, and Sexy – Until You’re 80 and Beyond.)
+One of my favorite health and fitness books is Younger Next Year for Women: Live Strong, Fit, and Sexy – Until You’re 80 and Beyond (there’s also a copy for men).
 The book is filled with great information on living the best lifestyle now to extend your life and maintain great health.

 Says the author Chris Crowley, exercise tells your body “to get stronger, more limber, functionally younger, in the only language your body understands.
 Because that is exactly what it does.
 And it works.
 It is the only thing that works.”

-We all know this, but he explains it in a way that has really hit home and has motivated me to maintain some kind of regular exercise routine.
-My problem is finding a routine, or combination of routines, that I actually enjoy and that will work with my life, the weather, and my fitness level.
+We all know this, but my problem has always been finding a routine that I actually enjoy and that will work with my life, the weather, and my fitness level.

 In my Sticky Habits Course one of our students wanted to develop the habit of jumping on a mini-trampoline.
 She mentioned how fun it was, but at the time it didn’t strike me as a very serious exercise pursuit.